-Prerequisite: Completion of 6 hours general education mathematics credits with grade of C or better.
+Prerequisite: Completion of 6 hours liberal arts core mathematics credits with grade of C or better.
 An application-oriented study of Euclidean geometry for students whose interests are in teaching K-8.
-Topics that will be emphasized include: foundations of geometry; introduction to proofs; triangles; parallel lines and polygons; ratio, proportion and similarity; right triangles and the pythagorean theorem; circles; and solid geometry.
-(MTH 2010 does not satisfy the general education requirement or count toward a major or minor in mathematics.)
+Topics that will be emphasized include: foundations of geometry; introduction to proofs; triangles; parallel lines and polygons; ratio, proportion and similarity; right triangles and the Pythagorean Theorem; circles; and solid geometry.
+(MTH 2010 does not satisfy the liberal arts core requirement or count toward a major or minor in mathematics.)